yoongroup/yoongroup.github.io/index.md

 ---
 ---
-# Harnessing Computation & AI for Materials Design in Energy & Sustainability
+# Harnessing Computation & AI for Materials in Energy & Sustainability
 The Yoon Group advances theoretical chemistry, multiscale modeling, and AI to accelerate materials discovery for energy, green chemistry, and sustainability.
 Our research drives the development of environmentally sustainable materials and processes for a carbon-neutral future.

 {%